 As you can see, there are strengths and weaknesses to the different setups, and your choice will depend on your configuration.
 Overall, we recommend choosing the best option for you and then spending time to get your space configured, so the tracking can be as stable as possible.

 Everything comes in the box with your VR headset.
 Some graphic cards will require adapters to work with different headsets, but typically, there is no need to purchase additional cords.
 But we do recommend considering your cord management, things can get tangled up.

 A decent internet connection for whichever software you’re using to design and collaborate in virtual reality is almost always necessary.
 For some solo experiences, such as designing alone or playing games, you do not need to worry about your connection.

 For The Wild, you will need a dependable connection to run our application on the internet or through an installer.
 You can even tether off your phone.
 We don't require a crazy high-bandwidth connection to run The Wild—it actually uses less data than streaming a video.

 We are truly living in an exciting time for design.
 We have the power to supercharge how we think, create, experience, and share our ideas.
 Now that you have the tools you need to get started with VR at your studio, you and your design team are ready to collaborate in new ways that will unleash your creativity.

 Feel free to reach out if you have questions about your VR setup.
-And if you’re interested in taking The Wild for a spin, you can sign up right here.
+In fact, if you're ready to get started now, check out some of our recommended kits (from Starter pricing to Pro) on our Amazon Page.
+And if you’re interested in taking The Wild for a spin, you can get started here.